simh/simh/0readmeAsynchIO.txt

     { DRDATA (INST_LATENCY, sim_asynch_inst_latency, 32), PV_LEFT },
 #endif

+Programming Disk and Tape devices to leverage Asynch I/O

 Naming conventions:
 All of the routines implemented in sim_disk and sim_tape have been kept